mstksg/inCode/copy/entries/hakyll-rewrite.md

 Fay seemed like just a *weaker* GHCJS to me, but in all the ways that mattered.
 It doesn't have all of the awesome GHC things that make modern Haskell what it is (not just the lack of base's identical API, but also ... no typeclasses?
-Lens abstactions?
+Lens abstractions?
 Hackage libraries?), so almost all of my normal Haskell programming flow is thrown out the window.
 It's a subset of Haskell, but lacks most of the tools people use to write *actual* Haskell like they'd write everyday.
 The generated javascript blobs are still decently opaque.